Anastasiya-m4c/Wordle/README.md

 ## Design & Planning:

 ### User Stories
-### 1. User Story: Browse Nail Service
+### 1. User Story: Guess the word
-**As a customer,**
+**As a user,**
-I want to browse the various nail services offered by the salon,
+As a player, I want to enter a five-letter word,
-**So that I can** choose the one that best fits my needs.
+**So that I can**
-Acceptance Criteria:
-Users can view detailed descriptions of services (manicures, pedicures, gel nails, nail art, etc.).
-Each service includes pricing, duration, and any special offers.
+try to guess the daily puzzle.

-### 2. User Story: Contact & how to find us
+### 2. User Story: User feedback
+**As a user,**
+I want feedback on each letter after a guess,
+**So that I can** see which letters are correct, incorrect, or misplaced.

+### 3. User Story: Game limits
-**As a customer,**
+**As a user,**
-I want to find contact details, address and parking information about the salon,
+I want to have only six attempts
-**So that I can** find the salon and contact the salon if I need to.
+**So that the game** remains challenging and fair.

-Acceptance Criteria:
-Users can view a contact number & email address of the salon.
-Users can be directed to a map to find the salon.
-Users can see information about parking.
+### 4. User Story: Dynamic messaging
+**As a user,**
+I want to be notified when I guess the correct word **So that I can** celebrate my win.

+### 5. User Story: Auto refresh
+**As a user,**
+I want the puzzle to reset each day with a new word **So that i can** play daily and stay engaged.

+### 6. User Story: User feedback
+**As a user,**
+I want to receive in the moment feedback when the word is not valid or not long enough **So that I can** correct my mistake and continue playing.

 ### Future developments
-Adding a keyboard
-Instructions
-A welcome modal
+**On-Screen Keyboard Integration**
+**Objective:**
+- Enhance accessibility and user experience by providing an interactive on-screen keyboard.
+**User Story:**
+- As a player, I want access to an on-screen keyboard that reflects the current state of the game (e.g., used, correct, incorrect letters), so that I can more easily input guesses—especially on mobile or touch-screen devices.

+**Welcome Modal & Onboarding Experience** **Objective:**
+- Introduce new players to the game with a brief, intuitive onboarding flow that outlines the basic rules and mechanics.

+**User Story:**
+- As a first-time player, I want to see a welcome modal with a brief explanation of the game, so that I can understand how to play and feel confident before making my first guess.

 ### Wireframes
 This game consists of a simple 5x6 grid and does not require a wireframe.

 ### Typography
+The font was intentionally selected to align with the visual style of the popular word game Wordle, so that it's instantly recognised and familiar to players.

 ## Features:
 Wordelle is a browser-based, daily 5-letter word guessing game that challenges players to crack a new word puzzle every day.
 Inspired by the mechanics of popular word game, players have six attempts to guess the secret word of the day.
 Each guess provides color-coded feedback, guiding players closer to the answer while testing their vocabulary and deduction skills.